bellanov/odds-data-farming/README.md

-# Odds Data Scraping
+# Odds Data Farming

-This project is responsible for scraping data from *The Odds API*.
+This project is responsible for farming data from *The Odds API* and *Sports Game Odds*.

 ![Odds Data Scraping Diagram](./diagrams/odds.png "Odds Data Scraping Diagram")